sourcegraph/handbook/content/product/onboarding/index.md

 - Schedule a recurring [1-1](../../leadership/1-1.md).
 - Schedule daily check-ins for the first week at Sourcegraph to keep up with onboarding and to create space for answering any questions that might come up.
 - Create a 1-1 doc and add initial discussion items
-   - Onboarding doc - YAYYYYYYY WELCOME!!!!! 🎉
+   - Onboarding doc - YAYYYYYYYYYY WELCOME!!!!! 🎉
       - Your onboarding doc is to help outline the projects and tasks you have over your first 30 days.
       - This 1:1 doc will be where we take notes on discussions, set goals, and make sure you’re on track.
    - Weekly 1:1 - do you have a preference of time/day of the week?